-The agree attendance target is 96% for the academic year 2022-2023.
-Laura Thresh is the designated attendance champion for the senior leadership team.
-Mandy Sherrard is the Education Welfare Officer (EWO) for Waterton Academy Trust (WAT).
+The agreed attendance target is 90% for the academic year 2023-2024.

+Lauren Norton is the designated attendance champion for the senior leadership team Mandy Sherrard is the Education Welfare Officer (EWO) for Waterton Academy Trust (WAT).
 The terms 'school' and 'academy' are interchangeable.